 Also, if you live in the north of England you might find slightly cheaper dog vaccinations prices from the Animal Trust than a private vet.
 The Animal Trust has clinics in Cheshire, Greater Manchester, Lancashire, Shropshire and Yorkshire.

 Pet Health Club

 To help pet owners spread out the costs of preventative care and lock in discounts, some vets offer membership to a Pet Health Club.
 A pet health club membership typically includes the cost of standard vaccines and annual boosters.

 Membership to a Pet Health Club is paid on a monthly basis and not only covers vaccines but, in most cases, includes microchipping plus discounts of 10% to 20% on other preventative pet health care such as neutering.
 Large vet groups including Medivet, CVS UK and Companion Care/Vets4Pets offer pet care health packages, so you might find one in your area.
 The average price is around £17 a month, but can vary by location and size of dog (some vets charge more for larger dogs).

 |Average Monthly Cost of Pet Health Club for Dogs|

 Is it worth joining your vet's pet health club?
 It depends on the monthly cost of your plan and how much you would normally pay each year for preventative treatments.
 Below is a quick break-even analysis for a sample medium-sized dog to help you decide.
-In this example, the pet owner would save £40 per year on vaccinations, wormer and flea/tick treatment by signing up to their vet's pet health club compared to buying these separately:
+In this example, the pet owner would save £31 per year on vaccinations, wormer and flea/tick treatment by signing up to their vet's pet health club compared to buying these separately:

 |How you Might Save with a Vet Pet Health Club|